ALS drug gets FDA approval despite uncertainty about effectiveness – KION546

 Lynch said that although she understands why people with ALS want access to this promising drug, she has concerns that such a message could open the door more broadly to the approval of medications that have not been proved to work.
 The FDA could later withdraw those products if needed, she said, but doing so without voluntary company agreement is “a huge pain” and often requires a very lengthy process.

+On Friday, Amylyx cofounder and co-CEO Justin Klee said that if the Phase 3 trial fails, the company “will always do what is right for patients and right for the community.”

+“I guess in short, why would we keep a drug on the market that doesn’t help people?”
+Klee said.
+“But the data we have to today is that Relyvrio showed an impact on function and survival in a disease that’s rapidly progressive and universally fatal.
+So we have a responsibility to the community to deliver and what’s also right for the community is to continue to study the drug.”

-As for Relyvrio, some ALS advocacy groups — including the ALS Association — have been rooting for its approval for several months.
+Some ALS advocacy groups — including the ALS Association — have been rooting for Relyvrio’s approval for several months.
 After the FDA advisory committee meeting in March, when the panel initially voted against the drug, Calaneet Balas, president and CEO of the ALS Association, said in a statement that “FDA has a choice to make — whether it will approve a drug that has been proven safe that will help people living with ALS today, or whether it will delay approval and require more evidence while more people with ALS die.”

 “We cannot allow perfection to stand in the way of real progress toward turning ALS from a fatal disease into a livable one.
 The FDA’s own ALS Guidance acknowledges that people with ALS are willing to accept greater risk for the possibility of some benefit,” Balas said.
 “People with ALS and their loved ones deserve better and the FDA has the tools to accomplish this with urgency.”